It couldn’t have been a better roll out.

 TrigNO and his team layed out the promotional red carpet for the release of Rawest 4m and, for what many expected, the quality of the music didn’t disappoint.
 In fact, the project may have exceeded expectations.
 Its sonic and artistic elements were a vast improvement from TrigNO’s previous project, TrigkNOw TOO.
 Rather than experiment with a variety of different sounds, TrigNO and Starks opted for a more introspective and soulful direction, one encapsulated by Starks’ ear for infectious samples and hard-hitting bass lines, matching TrigNO’s elite lyrical ability.

-Not only do records like “Twenty4” and “Roundaway” highlight TrigNO’s lyrical prowess, but Starks’ production helped push TrigNO to confront more introspective subjects, like his experiences growing up in Columbus’ north end.
-On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek, and skating at “Skate Zone 71.”
-Though things have changed, many of the memories of his adolescence still weigh heavy.
+Not only do records like “Twenty4” and “Roundaway” highlight TrigNO’s lyrical prowess, but Starks’ production helps push TrigNO to confront more thought-provoking subjects, like his experiences growing up on Columbus’ north end.
+On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek and skating at “Skate Zone 71.”
+Though things have changed, many of the memories of his adolescence still weigh heavily within him.
 It’s what built him into the man he is today and, ultimately, his success as an artist in the city.

 Rawest4m is filled with many of the elements that made TrigNo’s previous two projects enjoyable.
 The eclectic beats by Starks, easily makes this a more fluid listen.
 Though the tracklist deviates from its linear soundscape at times, its drawn back in with its content; substance TrigNO chose to highlight more prominently on this project.
 On Rawest 4m, TrigNO’s more in tune with his ambitions of success, like on “Screening Calls,” and his emotions.
 Ultimately, expanding his versatility as a creative